 My research interested surround the neuroscience of visual perception.
 I began my PhD in October 2017 exploring the cause of macular sparing using novel psychophysical techniques and structural/functional brain imaging.
 My project also aims to investigate the optimal stimuli for mapping residual visual function.
 My research interests also include visual processing in elite sport as well as the impact of repeated head trauma during contact sport and the subsequent effects on cognition.

 Educational and Professional Qualifications

-2017: The University of York’s Work in Progress Seminar Series - “Restoring vision and the brain's ability to adapt.”
+- Work in Progress Seminar Series 2017 - “Restoring vision and the brain's ability to adapt.”
+(The University of York)

 Innovation and Engagement